 - Quantity: this is monitored by evaluating the percentage of attempted credits in which passing grades are earned.
 The minimum satisfactory completion rate is 66.7%.
 Passing grades for this purpose are letter grades of A, B, C, D, or P. This is an ongoing average, and not a semester or annual percentage.

 - Maximum Timeframe: The final component requires that students complete their degree program within 150% of the required credits of the program.
 For example, if you are in a Bachelor Program that requires 120 credits to graduate, you may receive funding for the first 180 credits attempted.

 2. Academic progress will be reviewed at the end of each spring semester to ensure that the student has completed 66.7 percent of attempted credits at the University of Alaska.

 3. In addition to the annual evaluation, some students may be evaluated on a semester basis.
 These include but are not limited to students who are on an approved appeal, students who have exceeded 150 percent time frame and been granted an extension, students in a probationary status, and those who do either an official or unofficial total withdrawal.

-4. If a student’s ineligibility is based on academic performance at the University of Alaska that is more than five academic years in the past, then the student will be placed on probation for their first term of re-attendance.
-If the student is unable to bring the overall percentage to a satisfactory level within one semester the student may continue on probation provided that they complete at least 75 percent of the credits in each semester.
+4. If a student’s ineligibility is based on current or previous academic performance at the University of Alaska, then the student will be placed on probation for their first term of re-attendance.
+If the student is unable to bring the overall percentage to a satisfactory level within one semester the student may continue on probation provided that they complete at least 66.7 percent of the credits in each semester.